I didn’t set out to be a writer. It just happened and I went along with it… I am Sandra McGee, The Reluctant Writer.

 I have a lot of writing projects in various stages of development.
 However, a little mystery goes a long way, so we’ll see what transpires.

 Sandra V. McGee is a member of Western Writers of America (WWA) and Bay Area Independent Publishers Association (BAIPA).
+Her articles have been published in Precious Metal (National Automobile Museum, The Harrah Collection), True West, and Roundup (Western Writers of America).
 She has a B.A. in Music from the University of California, Berkeley.
 She dislikes using her middle initial, but found it necessary due to the multitude of Sandra McGees in Google search results.

 When not writing, Sandra’s passions are movies from the 1930s and ’40s, and classical ballet.